 After work on Fridays, most of us would pile into Paul Marks’ VW Bus and head downtown to unwind at “No Fish Today” on Eutaw Street, a popular live music bohemian bar (which unfortunately burned down in 1981).
 We would hang out many more times and Paul would become my mentor and friend for the next 35+ years.

 No Fish Today, Baltimore, Maryland, circa 1979.

 I sometimes reflect on the journey since those early days in our little office and what made those days special.
-While the tools of our craft, the name and size of the firm have evolved and changed, what makes 50 years possible is that there are shared beliefs amongst all of us who have been and who are currently here at Marks, Thomas Architects, and one of those beliefs is doing great work for our clients.
+While the tools of our craft, the name and size of the firm have evolved and changed, what makes 50 years possible is that there are shared beliefs amongst all of us who have been and who are currently here at Marks Thomas, and one of those beliefs is doing great work for our clients.